developmentvk/laravel9/README.md

 **Your First Laravel Project**<br><br>

-Before creating your first [Laravel](https://laravel.com) project, you should ensure that your local machine has [PHP](https://computingforgeeks.com/how-to-install-php-on-ubuntu-linux-system/) and [Composer](https://getcomposer.org/download/) installed (https://getcomposer.org/download/).
+Before creating your first [Laravel](https://laravel.com) project, you should ensure that your local machine has [PHP](https://computingforgeeks.com/how-to-install-php-on-ubuntu-linux-system/) and [Composer](https://getcomposer.org/download/) installed.
 If you are developing on macOS, PHP and Composer can be installed via Homebrew.
 In addition, we recommend installing [Node](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/).<br>

 After you have installed PHP and Composer, you may create a new Laravel project via the Composer create-project command:<br><br>